Mazda CX-50: Powertrain

+In November 2023, the CX-50 HEV went on sale in China.
+It is powered by a 2.5-litre A25D-FXS engine and the Toyota Hybrid System, paired with an eCVT gearbox.

 Trim levels

-The CX-50 in the United States is available in Base, Select, Preferred, Preferred Plus, Premium, and Premium Plus trims.
+The CX-50 in the United States is available in Select, Preferred, Preferred Plus, Premium, and Premium Plus trims.
 The turbocharged engine option is reserved for Base (Turbo), Premium, and Premium Plus trims.
 In addition, Mazda also offers a more rugged "Meridian Edition" trim for the turbocharged model, which adds 18-inch wheels with all-terrain tires, side rocker garnish, model-specific front hood graphics, and other outdoor-oriented accessories.

+The CX-50 was updated on July 9, 2024 for the 2025 model year in the United States.
+The hybrid powertrain option became available for the Preferred, Premium and Premium Plus trims, while the base Turbo trim is no longer offered.

 Safety

 The 2023 CX-50 was awarded the "Top Safety Pick +" by the Insurance Institute for Highway Safety.
 It received overall Good and Superior ratings on all categories except the non-turbo models, which received an Acceptable rating on headlights, as only the turbo models are offered with adaptive headlights.

+Awards

+In 2024, the CX-50 was one of five compact SUVs listed on Car and Driver's Editors' Choice.